mooseware/matahari/README.md

 Matahari Bundle for the Laravel Framework
 =======================================

 This bundle enables nicer debugging by spying on vars while a script executes.
-All markers can be spit out together at the end of the espionage.
-Markers with the same name are being grouped.
+You could also set time- or memory-marker to see, which time it took to get from start to the specified time-marker, or how much memory is being consumed on a certain point.
+All markers can be printed out at the end of the espionage.

 Here's how to use Matahari: